#include <sys/wait.h> #include <sys/time.h> #include <sys/resource.h> pid_t wait3(int *statusp, int options, struct rusage *rusage);

 The status of any child processes that are stopped, and whose status has not yet been reported since they stopped, are also reported to the requesting process.

 If rusage is not a null pointer, a summary of the resources used by the terminated process and all its children is returned.
 Only the user time used and the system time used are currently available.
 They are returned in the ru_utime and ru_stime, members of the rusage structure, respectively.

 When the WNOHANG option is specified and no processes have status to report, wait3() returns 0.
 The WNOHANG and WUNTRACED options may be combined by the bitwise OR operation of the two values.

 The wait4() function is an extended interface.
-With a pid argument of 0, it is equivalent to wait3().
-If pid has a nonzero value, then wait4() returns status only for the indicated process ID, but not for any other child processes.
-The status can be evaluated using the macros defined by wstat(3XFN).
+If pid is 0, wait4() is equivalent to wait3().
+If pid has a nonzero value, wait4() returns status only for the indicated process ID, but not for any other child processes.
+If pid has a negative value, wait4() return status only for child processes whose process group ID is equal to the absolute value of pid.
+The status can be evaluated using the macros defined by wait.h(3HEAD).